khubaib321/django-cookbook/models/1_pk_conversion.md

 1. Create an Integer field in your model (`new_id`) and make migration (do not migrate yet).
 `new_id = models.IntegerField(null=True)`
 2. Open migration file and add code to populate the `new_id` field with proper auto increment values.
-Override `Migration.apply` method in your migration class.
-Let's say our model name is `Todo`:
+Add new method in your migration file.
+Let's say our app name is `firstapp` model name is `Todo`:
 ```
-    def apply(self, project_state, schema_editor, collect_sql=False):
-        """Override Migration.apply"""

-        project_state = super(Migration, self).apply(project_state, schema_editor, collect_sql)

-        # Populate new_id field with AutoField data (auto increment values)
+def populate_new_id(apps, schema_editor):
+    """Populate new id field"""

+    model = apps.get_model('firstapp', 'Todo')
-        queryset = Todo.objects.all().order_by('date_created')
+    queryset = model.objects.all().order_by('date_created')

     for index, todo in enumerate(queryset):
         todo.new_id = index + 1
         todo.save()

-        return project_state
 ```
+Now this method should be added in operations array so that it is run when Django applies migration.
+`migrations.RunPython(populate_new_id),`
 3. Now apply migration and see the `new_id` field in your table with proper auto increment values.
-4. Since we have proper auto incrment values in our `new_id` field, we can safely change it's type to `AutoField`.
+4. Since we have correct auto incrment values in our `new_id` field, we can safely change it's type to `AutoField`.
 We can also now make it our new primary key as it has unique values that won't violate any primary key constraints.
 `id = models.UUIDField(primary_key=False, default=uuid4, editable=False)`
 `new_id = models.AutoField(primary_key=True, serialize=False, verbose_name='ID')`
 5. Now applying migration with above changes, Django might also ask for a default value but it can be ignored as our field is already populated with auto increment values.
 We now have `new_id` as our primary key and the `id` is now just a normal field.